maksim1744/cpr/README.md

 .../Codeforces/.../1234A
 ```

-For parsing atcoder during live contest you have to enter you login and password in the `settings.json` file (read below)
+For parsing atcoder during live contest you have to enter your login and password in the `settings.json` file (read below)

 Note that there is a much better tool [Competitive Companion](https://github.com/jmerle/competitive-companion).